Yandex Cloud

 1. Open the current Terraform configuration file describing your infrastructure.

-2. Edit the persistence_mode parameter in the Yandex Managed Service for Valkey™ cluster description:
+2. Edit the persistence_mode value in the Yandex Managed Service for Valkey™ cluster description:

 resource "yandex_mdb_redis_cluster" "<cluster_name>" {